ruitaiS/vybLab/readme.md

 <img src="Processing.png" align="left" alt="Data Processing"
 	title="Data Processing"/>

-Before we do anything, we need to process the data into a format that we can readily access.
-The MNIST dataset already comes to us as a CSV file, but the extended MNIST is actually a series of ubyte files, and needs to be converted into CSV using the `convert.py` script.
+Before we do anything, we need to process the data into a set of comma-seperated values (CSV).
+The MNIST dataset is already in CSV format, but the extended MNIST dataset needs to be converted using the `convert.py` script.

-After the datasets are in CSV format, we run `preproc.py` to pickle them for faster access.
+After both datasets are in CSV format, we run `preproc.py` to serialize them using Pickle for faster access.

 Finally `data.py` encapsulates the data into a class that we can then import into our main code.
 Getter functions within the Data class automatically shuffle or split up the data and returns them for use.